 Action for TSAG:

-TSAG is invited to agree the revised goals and terms of reference for the IEC/ISO/ITU World Standards Cooperation (WSC) as contained in Attachment 1.
+TSAG is invited to agree the accurate revised goals and terms of reference for the IEC/ISO/ITU World Standards Cooperation (WSC) as contained in Attachment 1.

 The IEC/ISO/ITU World Standards Cooperation (WSC) was established in 2001 by the International Telecommunication Union (ITU), the International Organization for Standardization (ISO), and the International Electrotechnical Commission (IEC) in order to strengthen and advance the voluntary consensus-based international standards systems of ITU, ISO, and IEC.
 WSC is a high-level collaboration between IEC, ISO, and ITU.
 The WSC also promotes the adoption and implementation of international consensus-based standards worldwide; and resolves any outstanding issues regarding cooperation in the technical work of the three organizations.

 Members of the WSC finalized revision of the goals and terms of reference for the IEC/ISO/ITU World Standards Cooperation (WSC); see Attachment 1, where coloured text shows the amendments.
+TD912 provides details on the revision history of WSC ToRs leading to the finaly version in Attachment 1 of this TD.

-ISO and IEC are bringing the draft revised WSC terms of reference to their respective Boards for approval.
+ISO and IEC have approved the revised WSC terms of reference by their respective Boards.

 Proposal: